Cross-posted at The Western Right, Right Michigan, and RRH Elections.

 Incumbent: Bert Johnson (D term-limited)

 Analysis: One of five black-majority districts based in Detroit.
 Johnson pled guilty to theft (hiring a fake employee to pay a debt).
 There will be a special election at the same time as the general election.
-Incredibly, twelve Ds are running.
+Incredibly, eleven Ds are running.
 Leading the pack is eight-time felon and disgraced former rep Brian Banks (12-17), who resigned in a plea bargain.
 Former rep George Cushingberry Jr. (74-82, 04-10) is running after losing his seat on the Detroit city council due to scandal.
 Former rep John Olumba (10-14) is running as a D after becoming an independent in 2013.
 Former state rep Lamar Lemmons (it isn't clear which one) is running.
 Abraham Aiyash, Tommy Campbell, Lawrence Gannon, Adam Hollier, Anam Miah, William Phillips, and Regina Williams are also running.
 Rs John Hauler and Lisa Papas are running.

 3. [West-central Detroit, Dearborn, Melvindale] Safe democrat

 SS 2014: 20-80 McCain: 16.3 Romney: 14.5 Trump: XX